"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Sea conditions:

-Moderate to quite rough with wave heights ranging from 1.5 and 2.5 meters (4 and 8 feet).
-The highest wind-generated waves combined with incoming northeasterly swells are expected over the northern and eastern exposed coastal and open waters.
-For this reason, a cautionary statement for rough seas (Code Yellow) remains in effect.
-Mariners are urged to proceed with caution and swimmers are advised to remain vigilant and avoid venturing far from the shoreline.
+Moderate to quite rough with wave heights between 1.5 and 2.5 meters (4 and 8 feet).
+The highest wind-generated waves are expected mainly to the north and east of the island and over the open sea.
+For this reason, a cautionary statement (Code Yellow) for rough seas is in effect.
+Small-craft operators are advised to remain close to the coast due to reduced visibility associated with Saharan dust, while mariners should navigate with caution and swimmers are urged to stay vigilant and avoid venturing far from the shore.

 Significant tropical weather systems: